 Minimizing withdrawal symptoms from substance abuse

 Increasing a sense of calmness and stress relief

 Enhancing one's openness and connection to the therapy process

 Improving sleep challenges

-NADA acupuncture groups are a weekly 50 minute session that includes a waiver signing process, brief pre-/post-questionnaire about your experience, 30 minutes of stillness with the needles inserted (calming music provided if desired), and ongoing support from a therapist as needed.
+NADA acupuncture sessions are typically 50-minutes and involve signing a waiver process, a brief pre-/post-questionnaire about your experience, 30 minutes of stillness with the needles inserted (calming music provided if desired), and ongoing support from a therapist as needed.

 If needles are out of your comfort zone or triggering, we also have a non-needle approach to this technique.
 It involves taking small seeds stuck to medical tape and placing them on similar points on the ear.
 These seeds can be left on for up to five days.
 People often report the same benefits from this treatment as compared to the treatment with needles.